ryanmstokes/biofarming/en/index.md

 ---
 title: bestpractice.farm
 language: en
+hero-banner-image: /assets/images/organic-farming-banner.jpg
+usp-title: Best practice know how for sustainable farming practices
+usp-sub-title: Improve your agricultural performance - Tailor-made courses to help you grow more stable and successful!
 home-title: Helping you prepare!
 home-description: A platform to provide you with the information to make your farming system fit for the future, to resist climate change.